melaniebrd/information-retrieval/README.md

 * `-vect <c>` : to do a vectorial search in the collection c (cacm or cs276) In both cases, you must have the indexes already saved in the [indexes/](indexes/) folder.
 To build them, use the following code ```python3 main_index.py -b cacm```

-Example for cacm:
+Example for cacm with the boolean search:
 ```
 python3 main_search.py -bool cacm
 ```
-Example for cs276:
+Example for cs276 with the vectorial search:
 ```
 python3 main_search.py -vect cs276
 ```
-Here is how the interaction with the search engine appears:
+Here is how the interaction with the search engine appears for the boolean search:
 ```
 ##### Welcome to the CS Search Engine #####